 All questions about course material, exam preparation, homework assignments, etc. should be asked at TA discussion sections and office hours.
 Attending a discussion section each week is highly recommended, but is not required.
 TA's will answer questions, review class material, review for exams, and discuss and answer questions about the homework assignments.
-Students will sign up for a discussion section online, but may attend any discussion section or TA office hour if space is available.
+Students must sign up for a discussion section online and should normally attend that section, but may attend any discussion section or TA office hour if space is available.